Jan & John Maggs

 Birmingham, transports the

-visitor back in time.
-Baddesley is remarkable in that it was owned by a
+visitor to an earlier time.
+Baddesley is exceptional in having been owned by

-single family for five centuries.
-While changes were made
+a single family for five centuries.
+Although changes were made

-during that time, the house retains much of its medieval flavor and
+during that time, the house retains its medieval flavor and, most

 furnishings.